Amphiarius: Distribution

 Amphiarius species are distributed in marine, brackish and fresh waters of North and eastern South America.

 Description

-Amphiarius are distinguished from all other ariids by the presence of accessory tooth plates that are small to moderate, roughly round, and laterally located.
+Amphiarius were distinguished from all other ariids by the presence of accessory tooth plates that are small to moderate, roughly round, and laterally located.

 Ecology

 Like other ariid catfishes, Amphiarius species are mouthbrooders.

 Relationship to humans

 Both species are caught and marketed for human consumption.